omniaretail/nimator/readme.md

 ## License

 Code in this repository is available under [the MIT license](license.md), except when explicitly noted otherwise (e.g. when the source code includes a method that has a comment linking to Stack Overflow source post, which entails CC-BY-SA 3.0 with attribution required).

+## Questions

+If you have an *issue* (bug, feature request, etc), please report it on GitHub.
+If you have a question about this project or its use, please contact the main committer on nimator-at-jeroenheijmans-dot-nl or via Twitter @jeroenheijmans.